 Access to finance remains one of the key challenges for small and medium-sized enterprises (SMEs) in South Africa.
-High transactional costs, perceived risks and lack of understanding of the SME business environment are the main factors preventing mainstream banks from operating in this sector.
+High transactional costs, perceived risks and a lack of understanding of the SME business environment are the main factors preventing mainstream banks from operating in this sector.

 Fast, affordable loans